Amid ups and downs of season, Wild’s Gaudreau gets high of parenthood

 LOS ANGELES – The Wild didn't debut any NHL rookies for their road finale, but they still had a first-timer in action.

-New dad Frederick Gaudreau rejoined the team Monday against the Kings at Crypto.com Arena after leaving for the birth of his son Félix, who arrived last Wednesday at 6 pounds, 14 ounces.
+New dad Frederick Gaudreau rejoined the team Monday for a 3-1 win over the Los Angeles Kings at Crypto.com Arena after leaving for the birth of his son Félix, who arrived last Wednesday at 6 pounds, 14 ounces.

 "Our hearts have been exploded in the best way possible," said Gaudreau, who received a heads-up text message from his wife, Kjersten, after the Wild played at Colorado a week ago.
 "It's been a beautiful experience.